Scattering for the mass-critical nonlinear Klein-Gordon equations in three and higher dimensions

 \textbf{Acknowledgments.} The authors are grateful to Professor Nakanishi for helpful discussion.
-Part of this work was completed while Xing Cheng was in Monash University.
-Xing Cheng thanks Dr. Jia Shen for helpful discussion on the quadratic nonlinear Klein-Gordon equation, and Xing Cheng wish to thank Professor Stefanov for the interest he has taken in this work and for fruitful discussions.
+Xing Cheng wish to thank Professor Stefanov for the interest he has taken in this work and for fruitful discussions.